nick-okerman/BCS_Project1/README.md

 These Beats allow us to collect the following information from each machine:
 - In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
 > - _Answer:_ Filebeat collect log data, events, and files then forwards them to a centralized area like Logstash.
 For example, Filebeat can collect wifi logs on the network and send these logs to Logstash for review.
 Metricbeat collects and ships various system and service metrics to a centralized area.
 The system memory or cpu are examples of these metrics.

 ### Using the Playbook